- Pros: Average rate. No commitment. 24/7 support. Compatible with many POS systems. Same-day payouts with free bank account.

 Keyed payments (‘card not present’ transactions) incur higher fees disclosed during sign-up.

 Transactions can settle into any Australian business bank account within 1-2 business days, or the same day – 7 days a week – in the Tyro Bank Account.
-The Tyro bank account has no monthly fees or payout charges, but requires that you don’t transfer all the funds out daily to a different bank account.

 Sales overview and bank account

-There are two ways to get a sales overview of your EFTPOS transactions: the Tyro Portal accessible in a web browser and the Tyro App.
 You can generate reconciliation reports, cost analysis reports or simply view a list of sales from anywhere you are logged in.
-Ecommerce transactions may also be included here if using the Tyro Portal.
+Ecommerce transactions may also be shown here if using the Tyro Portal.

 If you have a Tyro Bank Account, this is also managed through the web portal and app, similar to other banking apps.
 This can be used as your primary business bank account where EFTPOS funds are settled, then managed through the app.
-You can transfer money from the Tyro account to other bank accounts or BPAY billers, even initiate payments over Siri on iPhone.

 Why is this important?
-To save time and human errors, it is better to integrate an EFTPOS machine with your point of sale system (unless you’re using the terminal as a standalone solution).
+To save time and human errors, it is better to integrate an EFTPOS machine with your point of sale system – unless you’re using the terminal as a standalone solution.

 Through the Tyro eCommerce portal in a web browser, you can accept Mail Order and Telephone Order (MOTO) payments.
 This happens on a virtual terminal page where you enter card and transaction details manually on behalf of the cardholder.